 - Not only does it require effort and time to update code, it also can require extensive testing to ensure compatibility.
 The WordPress repository alone has over 49,000 plugins!

 - Many WordPress hosts have been reluctant to push out updated PHP versions because this could end up resulting in additional support tickets if it breaks a site.
-As a WordPress host we definitely understand this, but from our experience, this is typically the other way around.
+As an application, database, and managed WordPress host, we definitely understand this, but from our experience, this is typically the other way around.
 Many support issues we see are from issues caused by older PHP versions.

 - The developer or agency might be stuck between a rock and a hard place when dealing with a client and other 3rd party applications they are unwilling to spend resources on updating.

-However, with all that being said, it is still not an excuse to run on a version of PHP that is out of date, not supported, and actually could be slowing your WordPress site down.
+However, with all that being said, it is still not an excuse to run on PHP versions that are out of date, not supported, and actually could be slowing your WordPress site down.
+The good news is that there is some progress being made.
+You can see that PHP still holds a huge market share and is not going anywhere.

 Reasons Why You Should Update PHP Versions